ryanfowler/fetch/README.md

 - mintty
 - konsole

-A low quality block-based image will be rendered in all other terminal emulators.
+Low quality block-based images will be rendered in all other terminal emulators.

 Supported image types are:
 - jpeg